JawharVal/Hospital-Management-System-WebApplication/README.md

 - Create, read, update, and delete operations for both departments and patients.
 - Dependency injection using a `BeanFactory` class with `@Inject` and `@Component` annotations.
 - Utilizes Lombok for reducing boilerplate code.
-- Interactive console interface for user input to perform CRUD operations.
+- Interactive interface  to perform CRUD operations.
 - Servlets usage
 - jsp implementation